 Unfortunately, it doesn't stop at frustration as it can lead to misogynistic views against women and even lead to violence.
 References to being romantically spurned by women and seeing themselves as "incels" is a commonality among recent deadly mass school shooters involving young men.
-22 year old Elliot Rodger's rampage at UC Santa Barbara in 2014 and the 2016 shooting at Umpqua Community College in Oregon by 26 year old Chris Harper-Mercer both have eerily similar backgrounds.
+22-year-old Elliot Rodger's rampage at UC Santa Barbara in 2014 and the 2016 shooting at Umpqua Community College in Oregon by 26-year-old Chris Harper-Mercer both have eerily similar backgrounds.
 Rodger killed six people and described his actions as vengeance against attractive women for denying him sex and affection.
 And Harper-Mercer was more direct in his online posts as a self-described "involuntary celibate" before he open fired and killed nine people.
-Online, there is even fringe group of incels who celebrate Elliot's murderous actions.
+Online, there is even a fringe group of incels who celebrate Elliot's murderous actions.

-On forums like Reddit’s r/ForeverAlone, and Love-Shy.com, incels share stories to commiserate and gather to learn more their individual and collective challenges.
-As a psychotherapist who work with men who fit this description, it's hard to say what are the causes of "involuntary celibacy".
+On forums like Reddit’s r/ForeverAlone, and Love-Shy.com, incels share stories to commiserate and gather to learn more about their individual and collective challenges.
+As a psychotherapist who works with men who fit this description, it's hard to say what are the causes of "involuntary celibacy."